botanica-consulting/menorah-rs/README.md

 A few tips for using this mode -
 `Ctrl+D` causes a soft reset, `Ctrl+E` enters paste mode which allows convenient pasting of code into the terminal.

+You can also use Thonny IDE if you prefer.